monsoonmaelstrom/book2/book2.md

 Alex throws an arm around my shoulders, which helps to mitigate the adrenaline coursing through my body a bit, but I still feel shaky.
 This is not how I planned on this going, and I’m not sure what the fallout is going to be.

-I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I basically just told my mother to try me when his life is what’s at stake.
+I cast a sideways glance at Liam, hoping he’s not too upset by the fact that I basically just told my mother to ‘try me’ when his life is what’s at stake.
 This is why I was hoping to talk to him alone first.
 I knew we would get to this point, and I knew it wouldn’t take long.
 I was just hoping it would take a little bit longer than this.
 But I’m done letting her be… her.
 It’s like I said, if she wants allies then we deserve to be treated as such.

 It *is* a new fucking order.
 For everyone.

-Thankfully, Liam looks unperturbed and reaches out to take my hand when he notices me glancing at him, which makes me feel a lot more secure in my decision not to let her run roughshod over us all.
+Thankfully, Liam looks unperturbed and reaches out to take my hand when he notices me glancing at him, which makes me feel a lot better about my decision not to let her run roughshod over us all.

 My mother regains her feet, and continues on as if nothing happened.
 “Today you will all be learning magic.”